 Every single third party needs to be managed.
 This includes the small suppliers all the way up to the vendors that access sensitive information.
 Cloud service providers need to be considered as well as temporary staff.

 Another aspect of vendor risk management is pre- and post-contractual assessments.
 A pre-contractual assessment is performed before contracting with a vendor, and a post-contractual assessment is conducted following a contract signing to ensure that the provider is meeting the organization’s requirements.

-VRM also helps with compliance and regulatory requirements.
+TPRM also helps with compliance and regulatory requirements.
 Managing vendors is a requirement for complying with many regulations and compliance frameworks such as GDPR, PCI-DSS, ISO 27001 and HIPAA.